kayla-felts/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+      Closures let us put multiple functions together by writing code that can be identified throughout the entirety of our code and used later
 2. Study the following code, then answer the questions below.

 ```js